GabeScott/standard-works-vault/General Conference/1994 October - Solemn Assemblies.md

 # Solemn Assemblies

-*By David B. Haight - Of the Quorum of the Twelve Apostles*
+By Elder David B. Haight - *Of the Quorum of the Twelve Apostles*

 *Given in the October session of the 1994 General Conference*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1994/10/solemn-assemblies?lang=eng)

-From the depths of my soul, I have prayed for the direction and influence of the Holy Ghost on this heaven-directed occasion.
+From the depths of my soul I have prayed for the direction and influence of the Holy Ghost on this heaven-directed occasion.
 The proceedings have been most impressive as a new chapter of Church history begins.

 Only a few months ago we mourned the death and loss of a great leader, President Ezra Taft Benson, who served a lifetime of faithful service, dedicating his time and inspired leadership to the building of God’s kingdom here upon the earth and serving his countrymen with deep loyalty and concern for the nation’s welfare.
 He has joined his eternal companion, Flora, and their other loved ones on the other side in a continuation of his foreordained calling.